modcluster/mod_cluster/README.md

 Installation Instructions
 -------------------------

-### JBoss AS 7/WildFly 8 (or newer)
+### WildFly 8 and newer

 These versions already ship with bundled mod_cluster.
 It is configured via mod_cluster subsystem.

-### JBoss AS 6

-This is the first version of AS that bundled mod_cluster, the configuration is located in `/server/<profile>/deploy/mod_cluster.sar/META-INF` directory.

-### Tomcat 8.5 (or newer)
+### Tomcat 9.0 and newer

 Distribution archives are provided for each Tomcat version.

-1. Obtain the distribution archive corresponding to the intended Tomcat version by either downloading from the project website or if building from source located in `dist/target/` directory.
+1. Get the distribution archive corresponding to the intended Tomcat version by either downloading from the project website or if building from source located in `dist/target/` directory.
 2. Download and unzip or untar the distribution archive and navigate to the extracted directory.
 3. Copy the `lib/` directory to the Tomcat installation directory adding jars to its `lib/` directory.
 If upgrading from